 I was speaking at an NSCC and she approached me and she was all bright-eyed and bushy-tailed and full of passion and all kinds of things she wanted to do with her life.
 And I just fell in love with her inspired way of living.

 And she asked me last minute if I'd like to come with her to Parrsboro, and I just moved home from Alberta, so I was like, “Heck, yes.”
 We don't get a lot of ocean up there so I was really excited.

-(The crowd applauds and Nicole takes centre stage, glowing with the warm welcome.)
+(The crowd applauds, and Nicole takes centre stage, glowing with a warm welcome.)

 My friend Nicole Spence asked me to introduce her at her book launch for her first book, Somewhere North of Where I Was, in Parrsboro, Nova Scotia.
 It's a very special moment and I am totally thrilled to be there experiencing it with her.

 I had recently moved home from Grand Prairie, Alberta, when Nicole was ready to tour her book.
 Usually, her partner Alain would be there supporting her, but unfortunately, he had to work this day and I was so pumped when she asked me to come with her.

 When you're gone for five years, oh my God you miss your friends.
 There is something that you listeners need to know about Nova Scotia, and maybe it's the same in other places as well, but when you live in a small town, your community doesn't really celebrate your success until you've gone away and come back.

 It's really weird.
 Nicole's first book launch in the community where she lives was sparsely attended.
 I mean, it was attended, but it could have been better.
 I wasn't totally surprised by this because I too had had a book launch year ago and barely anyone came.
 But when I launched it in Toronto, there were no seats left in the bookstore.
 It was weird as we drove to her hometown of Parrsboro, Nova Scotia.
 I wondered if Nicole was worried how the day would turn out.